OISF/suricata/doc/devguide/extending/app-layer/transactions.rst

   :width: 600
   :alt: A sequence diagram with two entities, Client and Server, with an arrow going from the Client to the Server, labeled "DNS Request".
 After that, there is a dotted line labeled "Transaction Completed".

-An HTTP2 transaction is an example of a bidirectional transaction, in Suricata (note that transactions in HTTP2 may overlap, scenario not shown in this Sequence Diagram):
+An HTTP2 transaction is an example of a bidirectional transaction, in Suricata (note that, while HTTP2 may have multiple streams, those are mapped to transactions in Suricata.
+They run in parallel, scenario not shown in this Sequence Diagram - which shows one transaction, only):

-..
-TODO add another example for overlapping HTTP2 transaction

 .. image:: diagrams/HTTP2BidirectionalTransaction.png
   :width: 600